assely/documentation/ajax.md

 Finally, we can reach actions from the frontend.
 As example we will use `jQuery.ajax()` to perform an asynchronous HTTP request to our action endpoint.

-[alert type="warning"]You have to pass nonce token with your AJAX request, otherwise action will return error message.[/alert]
+[alert type="warning"]You have to pass nonce token with your AJAX request, otherwise action will return an error message.[/alert]

 ```js
 jQuery.ajax({